VladimirN73/cdb/readme.txt

 -------------------------------------------------------
 Open Points (see also issues in github)
 -------------------------------------------------------
+*. skipTable - IS NOT USED NOW.
+TO BE FIXED.
+*. add param onlyTables - to transfer only these Tables.
+*. skipTables - provide a pattern (or regex)
 *. iTest - ClearDatabase - ensure Exception if Clear.sql is not found
 *.
 Feature - Transfer Data for some tables.
 Do not re-create the target DB.
 Example: Transfer only SWIP Tables from Test to Int.
 *.
 ConnectionString for Prod DB - do not use Admin-user, consider to use only a Read-user, to exclude risk of DB damage